CrossTheRoadElec/Phoenix6-Documentation/source/index.rst

 The Phoenix 6 software framework allows you to control and configure your `CTR Electronics <https://store.ctr-electronics.com/>`__ Phoenix 6 Devices.
 Phoenix 6 represents a complete rewrite of the software framework over the existing Phoenix 5 framework.
 With Phoenix 6, users have access to many new features that expand the control the user has over their devices.

-.. important:: This documentation is for the **beta** version of Phoenix 6.
+.. important:: This documentation is for the **2025 beta** version of Phoenix 6.
 Users looking for the current stable documentation can find it `here <https://v6.docs.ctr-electronics.com/en/stable/>`__.

 .. card:: CTR Electronics Blog
    :link: https://store.ctr-electronics.com/blog/